aolney/ct-modular-book/docs/11-com-mod-generators.md

 | C:M ratios          | broken     | broken | perfect         | perfect          |
 | Pitch shift         | yes            | yes*        | no              | no               |

+## Check your understanding

+1. When a signal's amplitude is modulated, the result is:
+- frequency modulation
+- amplitude modulation
+- phase modulation

+2. When a signal's phase is modulated, the result is:
+- amplitude modulation
+- phase modulation
+- frequency modulation
+- frequency hopping

+3. What type of frequency modulation moves the output signal an equal musical interval around the carrier's default value?
+- linear FM
+- exponential FM
+- through-zero linear FM
+- PM

+4. What causes pitch shift in frequency modulation?
+- digital modulation
+- asymmetric modulation
+- analogue modulation
+- symmetric modulation

+5. Which of the following does not behave like true FM?
+- PM
+- thru-zero FM
+- linear FM
 <!-- **template** -->

 <!-- - How are sideband frequency and amplitude calculated -->